cosmob3/cpnt262-a2/README.md

 - Bio section was super easy.

 - Now to make some cards.
 I think I'll revisit my achievement 7 and use that for my cards.

+- Using those cards was really usedful.
+Definitely sped things up.

+- Just had to remove what I didn't need and to style them a bit.

+- Landing page is finished!

+- Now to quickly make it responsive.